-Teaching Assistants: There will be a Graduate Teaching Assistant (GTA) and an Undergraduate Teaching Assistant (UTA) in each lab section.
+Teaching Assistants: There will be a Graduate Teaching Assistant (GTA) and a Marsico Undergraduate Teaching Assistant (UTA) in each lab section.
 These teaching assistants will have scheduled times that they will be available outside of lab to help you understand the concepts, perform calculations, etc.

-Required Text and Laboratory Manual:

-Exploring Chemical Analysis, D. C. Harris, W. H. Freeman, 3rd ed., 2005 and Experiments for Analysis of Equilibrium Systems Laborator.
-Laboratory Manual will be handed out on the first day.
-You must put these pages in a 3-ring binder.
+Text: Exploring Chemical Analysis, D. C. Harris, W. H. Freeman, 2nd ed., 2001, and threering binder of laboratory procedures and guidelines.

 Lab Notebook - All observations should be recorded in a bound laboratory notebook, or directly into the computer.
-If data is recorded into the computer, a paper copy (e.g., a print out) must be made before you leave the lab, and this becomes part of the lab notebook.
+If data is recorded into the computer, a paper copy must be made before you leave the lab, and this becomes part of the lab notebook.
 The lab notebook specified for the course, available in the bookstore, makes two copies as you write.
 One of these copies stays in the bound book, and the other is turned in as part of your lab reports.
 The GTA must initial your lab notebook at the end of each lab session.
 It is your responsibility to show your notebook to the GTA and get it initialed.